namchind/ulzii-pattern/README.md

 - **Red patterns**: Finite patterns that don't close properly
 - **Gray cells**: Invalid parameter combinations (length < width)

-## Technical Details

-The JavaScript version maintains the same mathematical logic as the original Swift code while adapting to web technologies:
-- Points are stored as `{x, y}` objects instead of `CGPoint`
-- Canvas API is used for rendering instead of SwiftUI Path
-- Interactive controls are implemented with HTML5 input elements

 ## Browser Compatibility

 Works in all modern browsers that support: